 If you or someone you know is struggling with olfactory reference syndrome, don’t hesitate to reach out for help.
 Remember, there is hope and recovery is possible.

 If you are struggling to find the right professional for your condition, you can contact Therapy Mantra for expert guidance.
 The OCD professionals here will help you understand your condition better and work with you to create a treatment plan that will help you manage your OCD.
-You can also book an online therapy or download our free Android or iOS app.
+You can also book an online therapy or download our free OCD treatment app on Android or iOS.